Written by Evi Idoghor

 Faith according to Hebrews 11:1 is the substance of things hoped for, and the evidence of things not seen.
 Simply put, faith is believing that something will happen even when you don’t see any signs of that very thing happening.
-God requires us to have faith because He needs us to trust Him.
-The writer in the book of Hebrews also says that without faith, it is impossible to please God, because those who come to Him must believe that He is, and He also is a rewarder of those that diligently seek Him.
-For us to walk this Christian walk, faith is needed, the bible goes ahead to say that by faith, the people of old obtained a good testimony or report.
-Now, who doesn’t want to testify?
+God requires us to have faith because He needs us to trust completely in Him.
+The writer in the book of Hebrews also says that without faith, it is impossible to please God.
+For us to walk this Christian walk, faith is needed.

 An Example of Great Faith

-His wife Sarah laughed at the promise of God.
-She was of the opinion that at her old age (she was about 90 years old, I know it’s crazy!) what pleasure was she going to gain from being intimate with her husband who was also well advanced in age.
-When they waited and waited, and it seemed like the promise was slack in coming, (there was a slight detour, Abraham got her maid pregnant but God still insisted that it was through Sarah He was going to bless Abraham) God came through on His promise.
-He blessed them with a child, who they named Isaac, meaning laughter.
-This reminds me of a passage of scripture found in Psalms (126) that says; “When the Lord turned the captivity of Zion around, we were like those who dreamed!
-Then our mouths were filled with laughter and our tongues with singing”.
+Then He blessed them with a child, who they named Isaac, meaning laughter.
+This reminds me of a passage of scripture found in Psalms 126 that says; “When the Lord turned the captivity of Zion around, we were like those who dreamed!
+Then our mouths were filled with laughter and our tongues with singing.”

 Abraham was a man of exceptional faith!
-He trusted fully and completely in God even when it did not look like things were going to pan out.
-I can only imagine how he dealt with the naysayers, the people who usually mock you unintentionally, telling you to give up on your dreams, just because it is taking years to come to pass.
-There have been times in my life when I had to stand on faith and faith alone, trusting God to come through for me in situations I could not deliver myself from.
-I had to stand on His promise, I had to stand on His Word, and completely trust that He knew what He was doing and He would come through, and come through He did.
+He trusted fully and entirely in God even when it did not look like things were ever going to pan out.
+I can only imagine how he dealt with the naysayers—those who usually mock you, unintentionally compelling you to give up on your dreams, just because it is taking years to come to pass.
+Noah (in Genesis) also experienced them, however, God makes it a point to make do on His promises.

-Others who exercised their faith were Daniel and the three Hebrew boys (their story can be found in the book of Daniel).
-Daniel trusted God to deliver him from the Lion's den when he was thrown in there for his faith in God.
-Also, the three Hebrew boys who were thrown into the lake of fire for their belief in God as well trusted that the God who they served was able to deliver them from it and He did.
-You see, you cannot have faith and have doubts at the same time.
-You have to choose one, it’s either you believe that God is all He says that He is, or you believe that your situation is a god.
+Others who exercised exceptional faith were Daniel and the three Hebrew boys (their story can be found in the book of Daniel).
+Daniel trusted God to deliver him from the Lion's den when he was thrown in there for his belief in God.
+Also, the three Hebrew boys were cast into a fiery furnace for their belief in God.
+Nevertheless, they believed that the God who they served could save them, and even if for some reason He chose not to at that moment, they still chose to trust Him anyway.

 The biggest contender of our faith is our ability to see.
-Because what we believe God for hasn’t been made manifest, we trust more in the situation right in front of us.
-And if we keep focusing on that, we will lose faith and in turn not receive anything from God.
-Just like the woman with the issue of blood in the bible believed that if only she could get to Christ and touch His garment, she would be made whole, we also have to come to a resolve similar to hers and believe in the power of God.
+Because most times what we believe God for hasn’t been made manifest, we trust more in the situation right in front of us.
+And if we keep focusing on that, we tend to lose faith and in turn not receive anything from God.
+Just like the woman with the issue of blood believed that if only she could get to Christ and touch His garment, that she will be healed of her ailment, we also have to be resolute in our belief in God, even if it is difficult sometimes.

-“Faith comes by hearing and hearing of the word of God” Paul (Romans 10:17)
+“Faith comes by hearing and hearing of the word of God” (Romans 10:17)

 How can we build our Faith?